4Ax-Technologies/pose_detector1/Program Architecture overview.md

 * Existing deep learning frameworks such as TensorFlow or PyTorch can be used to train and deploy a pose estimation model.
 These frameworks offer extensive support for neural network architectures and are widely used in the research community.
 * Alternatively, a pre-trained model from a library such as [__OpenPose__](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md)
-* could be used.
+  could be used.
 This method offers an efficient and powerful pose estimation solution.
-* OpenPose is very good, but it's functionality greatly exceeds what is required and brings with it an undesirable computational overhead for this use case.
+* OpenPose is very good, but it's functionality probably exceeds what is required and brings with it an undesirable computational overhead for this use case.
 * OpenPose was trained on the COCO 2017 dataset.
 * pose_detector1 uses a Resnet 18 backbone detectnet_v2 model, which was trained on a sample of the "person" class contained within the 80 class COCO 2017 database
 * In evaluation it currently achieves 98%+ accuracy.